teamdeliverease/DeliverEase/README.md

 Check out the project at `http://localhost:3000`

-### For development where testing db & auth is required:
+### For development where running a local database is required:

 Start the firebase emulator